veryjohn1991/john-s-model-view-controller/README.md

 - GitHub Link: https://github.com/veryjohn1991/john-s-model-view-controller

-Note: Got assistance from Cuitlahuac Hernandez and Ahmed Danawi from class and used chatgpt and google for questions.
+Note: Got assistance from friends and used chatgpt and google for questions.